-Join David Blatner for an in-depth discussion in this video Adding or replacing graphics, part of Getting Started with InDesign.
+Join David Blatner for an in-depth discussion in this video Adding or replacing graphics, part of InDesign Quick Start.

 - It's easy to get graphics into InDesign and you may be tempted to copy them out of one program and paste them in here, but don't do it.
 Resist the urge!
 Instead, you want to place them.
 That is, go to the File menu and choose Place.
 When you choose Place, InDesign gives you a list of all the different files that you can place inside this document.
 In this case, I'm going to place this logo file, the one labeled "White."
 Now this is a .AI or Adobe Illustrator file.